-Geeks and IT professionals love the Command Prompt and for good reason - it allows you to perform many administrative tasks with ease.
+Geeks and IT professionals love the Command Prompt and for good reason - it allows you to do many administrative tasks with ease.
 But what are all the possible ways to launch it?
 Have you thought about that?
-I did, and I have come up with 7 methods for launching this tool.
+We did, and we have come up with 7 methods for launching this tool.
 Do you know other methods?

 When you have problems with your computer, Windows system files may become corrupted or go missing.
 This might be caused by all kinds of issues like sudden power drops, hardware malfunctions, a hard disk approaching its "death" and so on.
 If Windows reports that it cannot start because some of its files are corrupted or missing, you should use the System File Checker (SFC) tool in the Command Prompt.
 You should do the same when Windows starts to Blue Screen on you with weird corruption related errors.
 SFC scans all the Windows system files on your computer, identifies those that are corrupt or missing and tries to fix the problems it find.
 Here's how to use it: